stecknitz-astro/albireo-data/README.md

 # albireo-data
 Astronomical data used by Albireo Astronomy Toolbox

-These datafiles must be located in userdir\AppData\Local\Albireo Datafiles are formatted in CVS format with a trailing headerline.
+These datafiles must be located in userdir\AppData\Local\Albireo.
+Datafiles are formatted in CVS format with a trailing headerline.

 Data contains: